tjbai/diverse/IDEAS.md

 5. have global attention on select layers

-## when is diversity useful for problem solving?
+## 2. when is diversity useful for problem solving?

 sanity check: generate a bunch of IID samples and evaluate different subsets. plot DPP probability against performance. try different embedding models.

-## how to teach diversity?
+## 3. how to teach diversity?

-TBD
+TBD -- results from (2) will be informative